Anoncoin/anoncoin-website/about/About_Anoncoin.md

 Latest news, change of PoW and Anoncash.
 -------------------------

+October 23, 2018, Anoncoin Core 0.9.7.1 was released.
+This was mainly released to fix a bug in the previous version.
 The Anoncoin team released Anoncoin 0.9.7 on 13.
 July, 2018.
 This release set a hardfork at block 871111, changing PoW from Scrypt to GOST R 34.11-2012.
-This is a first step on the way for the release of Anoncash later this year.

 This released fixed issues with some mined blocks not being accepted, and in the process we moved to double GOST R 34.11-2012 hashing algorithm, mined with CPU/GPU.
 Now everyone in the Anoncoin community can mine, rather than those few who have an ASIC miner.